 Hix Oyster & Chop House, Farringdon

 Pearl of wisdom: As a Dorset native himself, it’s not surprising that British food champion Mark Hix is a fan of native oysters.
 Partner your bivalve with a bottle of Hix Oyster Ale.
-On Saturday 16 September, Hix is holding his first annual oyster celebration, with guest chefs and oyster experts on hand for a series of talks, tastings and drink matchings.
+On Saturday 15 September, Hix is holding his second annual oyster celebration, with guest chefs and oyster experts on hand for a series of talks and tastings and oysters from £1 a pop.

 Where: 36-37 Greenhill Rents, EC1M 6BN